|

 the wonderful woman who bred our two original girls and who Showed

-her dogs And Worked her dogs around the world that we learned our
+her dogs and Worked her dogs around the world that we learned our

 basics of Great Pyrenees and their original breed temperament and

-that make me feel this way.
+type.
 It is also from her that we

 learned why we would later choose to Not purchase AKC dogs for Our

-Endeavor.
+working stock.
 Our first two

 represented the Original Ideal of both American and French Great